codesoap/osmar/README.md

-A small tool for querying osm data from PBF files.
+A small tool for querying OSM data from PBF files.

 # Installation
 ```bash